-8. To subscribe to notifications of N1 message for UE Policy Delivery Result, the PCF invokes Namf_Communication_N1N2MessageSubscribe service operation to the AMF by sending the HTTP POST method with the URI of the "N1N2 Subscriptions Collection for Individual UE Contexts" resource.

-9. The AMF sends an HTTP "201 Created" response to the PCF.

-10. The PCF sends the updated policy to the UE via the AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.
+8. The PCF sends the updated policy to the UE via the AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.

-11. The AMF sends a response to the Namf_Communication_N1N2MessageTransfer service operation.
+9. The AMF sends a response to the Namf_Communication_N1N2MessageTransfer service operation.

-12. When receiving the UE Policy container, the AMF forwards the response of the UE to the PCF using Namf_Communication_N1MessageNotify service operation.

-13. The PCF sends a response to the Namf_Communication_N1MessageNotify service operation.

-14-15.
+10-11.
 The PCF maintains the latest list of UE policy sections delivered to the UE (in step 8) and updates the UE policy information for the subscriber including the latest list of UPSIs and its content in the UDR by invoking the Nudr_DataRepository_Update service operation.